 Keeping calm also means avoiding getting too invested in the petty squabbles, politicking, and power struggles that are common in psychologically unsafe workplaces.
 Getting mixed up in that kind of culture will never work out for you in the long run.
 In the wise words of Marla Daniels from The Wire, “The game is rigged, but you cannot lose if you do not play.”

 Be the change you want to see in the world.
 It’s a cliche, sure, but it’s a useful one, especially if you’re in a bad work situation.
-If you can soldier on and be a good example of the kind of culture that could be—facilitating open communication, supportive of new ideas, able to provide helpful feedback, upholding of company values—your example could begin to change things over time, at least within your own team.
+If you can soldier on and be a good example of the kind of culture that could be—facilitating open communication and constructive criticism, supportive of new ideas, able to provide helpful feedback, upholding of company values—your example could begin to change things over time, at least within your own team.

 If you’re reading this and you’re already well past the point of no return, of trying to keep calm in the face of a hostile culture, I understand the urge to give up trying to control anything.
-For a lot of people who’ve already tried soldiering on in the face of a toxic workplace, there’s a certain appeal to just shut down, compartmentalize, and become apathetic.
+For a lot of people who’ve already tried soldiering on in the face of a toxic workplace, there’s a certain appeal to just shutting down or compartmentalizing.
 If this describes how you’re feeling, you’re not wrong to feel that way.
 A toxic environment is hard on everyone.
 Luckily there are organizations out there that care about culture.
 Seek them out.

 4. Document everything